-A mid layer is anything that is worn between your base layer and your outer layer.
+A mid-layer is anything that is worn between your base layer and your outer layer.
 Its main purpose is insulation and it can be a sweater, vest, down jacket, hoodie, or just about anything.
-Sometimes the mid layer can act as an outer layer if it isn’t that cold, and in the summer you probably won’t need a mid layer since keeping warm isn’t generally an issue.
+Sometimes the mid-layer can act as an outer layer if the weather isn’t too cold.

-When it comes to techwear, the main pieces are Merino wool sweater/jackets, fleece jackets, and down (or a synthetic variation) jackets.
+When it comes to tech-wear, the main pieces are Merino wool sweaters/jackets, fleece jackets, and down (or a synthetic variation) jackets.
 The piece just needs to allow internal moisture (sweat) to evaporate through the fabric.
 It’s also nice if the piece is lightweight and durable.

 There are hundreds of fleece jackets available on the market at all price points, so we’d check out the selection at REI and buy whatever fits your budget.

-It is pretty crazy how compressible these jackets are — some can compress to the size of a shoe.
-When compared to a fleece jacket, a synthetic down jacket is more water resistant, more wind resistant, more packable, and lighter.
+It is crazy how compressible natural and synthetic down jackets are — some can compress to the size of a shoe.
+When compared to a fleece jacket, a synthetic down jacket is more water-resistant, wind resistant, packable, and lighter.

 Nearly every outdoor brand makes lightweight down/synthetic down jackets.
 One of the most popular and fashionable brands is Patagonia — check out both Amazon and REI for the best selection.
 The Patagonia Nano Puff jacket is probably the most popular lightweight puff jacket on the market so it’s no wonder it’s a favorite among experienced travelers (it’s what we use).

-However, being impermeable to the elements means that the material doesn’t breath — this is less than ideal because it doesn’t allow your body’s sweat to evaporate.
-Basically, it traps in moisture and makes you feel all clammy.
+However, being impermeable to the elements means that the material doesn’t breathe — this is less than ideal because it doesn’t allow your body’s sweat to evaporate.
+Basically, it traps moisture and makes you feel all clammy.

 Some high-end hardshell jackets have breathable fabric, but even those aren’t as breathable as softshells (which we’ll talk about later).

-Unsurprisingly, most waterproof jackets are made by outdoors companies, so trying to find a stylish one isn’t super easy.
+Unsurprisingly, most waterproof jackets are made by outdoor companies, so trying to find a stylish one isn’t super easy.
 However, there are plenty of decent-looking options by Marmot, Patagonia, and The North Face.
-The most annoying part is that most companies plaster big logos on their jackets — which I’m not a huge fan of.

 However, in the summer I generally recommend that a traditional rain jacket is unnecessary — mainly because it doesn’t rain a lot and most jackets are too heavy for summer travel.